 Our second graders focus on creative writing throughout the year.
 We use the Collaborative Classroom, Being a Writer curriculum.
 They learn the steps of the writing process: brainstorming with graphic organizers, writing rough drafts, editing, and publishing.
 Students learn how to write a paragraph, letter writing, nonfiction and fiction writing, research and book reports, biographies, poetry, and much more.

 Students learn grammar and sentence structure through Collaborative Classroom, Being a Writer curriculum.
 This program teaches parts of speech and explicitly targets grammar skills.

 The foundation of our K-4 mathematics program is Math in Focus, a curriculum focused on problem solving through real-world and hands-on experiences.
 Students are taught to think critically about math by moving from concrete (manipulatives) to pictorial (bar models) to abstract (formulas/algorithms) learning.
 To achieve mastery, students will learn the “why” behind each mathematical concept before learning the “how”.
 The ability to apply knowledge to routine as well as non-routine math problems is an integral part of demonstrating mastery of math concepts.

 In second grade, students expand on their knowledge of place value to develop strong number sense as they move to solving more complex problems both mentally and by using standard algorithms.
 Strategies for solving word problems, time, money, multi-digit addition and subtraction, and single-digit multiplication and division are just a few of the important concepts covered this year.

-Our second graders learn about different inventors and inventions with a special focus on transportation.
+We use My World Interactive social studies curriculum.
+Our focus is on people. places, and nature including map skills, government, goods and services, heroes and biographies.
 The most popular activity is Famous American Day.
-Each student researches a famous American, writes a book report, and dresses up as their famous American at our Living Museum.
+Each student will research a famous American, writes a book report, and dresses up as their famous American at our Living Museum.